vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 Version 0.71.4 was released to the Vega mainnet on 09 May 2023.

-This version brings the alpha mainnet planned features to mainnet, making the protocol ready to remove restrictions for the community to propose assets and markets.
+This version brings the planned features for the alpha mainnet phase to mainnet, making the protocol ready to remove restrictions for the community to propose assets and markets.
 This deployment brings some key features built upon the restricted mainnet version:

 **Data node network history**
 In a similar way to core snapshots, the data node can now obtain data node history after downtime without the need to replay the chain.
 Nodes can reach out to peer nodes to fetch the most recent history, as well as older history if desired, such that it can quickly get itself up to the latest block height of the network and start to consume events for the latest block from the Vega core.
 This feature is key in speeding up time-to-be-operational for new nodes joining the network.